Webhook Architecture - Design Pattern

 Introduction

-If you're a first-time technical architect tasked with building a webhook system, there are several critical aspects and best practices to consider to ensure the success and developer-friendliness of your webhook feature.
-Below, we'll provide comprehensive guidance, including architectural considerations, package recommendations, and additional concepts like fan-out.
+If you’re a first-time technical architect tasked with building a webhook system, you’ll need to focus on several critical aspects to ensure the system is robust, scalable, and developer-friendly.
+This guide will walk you through architectural considerations, package recommendations, and advanced concepts like fan-out to help you design a webhook system that meets modern development standards.

 Examples of Developer-Friendly Webhook Products

-• GitHub: GitHub's webhooks notify developers about various activities, like code commits and issues, enabling seamless integration with other development tools.
+GitHub: GitHub’s webhooks notify developers about activities like code commits, pull requests, and issues.
+This seamless integration with other development tools makes it a favorite among developers.

 Software Architecture Pattern